jxn628/airbnb-classification-model/README.md

 ![Final Model Confusion Matrix](https://github.com/jxn628/dsc-phase-5-project/blob/main/Images/AirBnb_Project_Images/Final%20Model%20Confusion%20Matrix.png)

 ## How to use This Model going forward:
-- OPM can take the data from new clients and run the model to determine whether they are performing at 5-Star level or not.
+- OPM can take the data from new clients and run this model to determine whether they are performing at 5-Star level or not.
 - If they are, they should be able to obtain Superhost status and OPM can focus on helping them <b> maintain </b> everything that they are doing right.
 - If they are not an Elite Unit, OPM can give them advice and help get them closer to a 5.0 Overall Rating.